YingyWang/GEC-Reading-List/README.md

 *  Napoles Courtney, Sakaguchi Keisuke, Post Matt and Tetreault Joel.
 2015.
 [Ground truth for grammatical error correction metrics](https://www.aclweb.org/anthology/P15-2097).
 In Proceedings of the 53rd Annual Meeting of the Association for Computational Linguistics and the 7th International Joint Conference on Natural Language Processing (Volume 2: Short Papers).(GLEU)

 *  Bryant Christopher, Felice Mariano, Briscoe Edward John.
 2017.
 [Automatic annotation and evaluation of error types for grammatical error correction](https://www.aclweb.org/anthology/P17-1074).
 In Proceedings of the 55th Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers).(ERRANT)

+*  Choshen, Leshem, and Omri Abend.
+2018.
+[Automatic metric validation for grammatical error correction](https://www.aclweb.org/anthology/P18-1127).
+In Proceedings of the 56th Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers).

 <h2 id="SMT"> SMT&NMT </h2>